It was two years ago today that the Minstrel 4th was launched.

 First off, there is the Minstrel 4th itself.
 This is a Z80 based computer kit, which is compatible with the Jupiter Ace.
 As such, it uses Forth as it's main language, instead of the usual BASIC found in most other 8 bit machines.
 The Minstrel 4th has a built in keyboard, the maximum 48K+3K RAM and a RC2014 compatible expansion bus (The Minstrel 4th is "designed for RC2014").
 Composite video output is provided by a condensed version of the Jupiter Ace video system, with microcontroller doing all the counting whilst still retaining video RAM and a shift register to generate the actual pixels.

-At the time of writing, the 2020's have not been going too well for the world, and for various reasons the full kits are no longer available.
+At the time of writing, the 2020's have not been going too well for the world, and for various reasons the full kits are no longer available (2023 update - see the end of this post for info on the new kit which is available now).
 There are some partial kits, with just the PCBs and the programmed parts available, you just have to find all the other parts yourself.

 These are the ZX81 board sized versions, with an optional detachable keyboard.